jmontano86/TeamMegan/README.md

-# TeamMegan
-Team repo for CIS 234A TeamMegan
+Class project for CIS 234A.
-Jeremiah Montano
-This is the best
+Using C# and MS SQL Server.

+Project completed by Kevin Khlom, Megan Villwock, Jeremiah Montano, and Jordan Long